syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/Control-Overview.md

 title: Control Overview
 description: overview
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## Control Overview
+# Control Overview

 The various sections of XPTaskBar and their descriptions are given below.